khaliqgant/data-scrubber/README.md

 Folder: Python
 ----------------
 Contain python scripts to pull datasets
-* **yelp_neighborhood.py:** for any given neighborhood (e.g. 'Fort Greene, Brooklyn') creates a JSON file (pr pd data frame) of all food establishments within the neighborhood.
+* **yelp_neighborhood.py:** For any given neighborhood (e.g. 'Fort Greene, Brooklyn') creates a JSON file (pr pd data frame) of all food establishments within the neighborhood.
+* **nyc_open_business_pull.py:** Pulls business information for all businesses within a given zip code.
+Data from City of NY Open Data project.